Accolade76/rpg-custom-magic-system/README.md

 You can also consider, when leveling up your magic users, whether or not their mana/power point pool also increases.
 Doing so would mean that you get **very** powerful magic users at higher levels.

 **Note:** Values in imperial units have been creatively rounded so that it's easier to calculate with them.
+They are _approximately_ equivalent to the metric units, but slightly adapted for 'rounder' numbers.

 <table>
     <tr>